nepi-engine/nepi_rui/README.md

 ### Fake Data Publishers

 We have provided some fake data publishers for testing purposes.
-To run a node that publishes NDStatus messages to a topic `/fake_nd_status` follow the steps below.
-(Note: make sure that you have source'd your Catkin workspace in every terminal)
+To run a node that publishes fake data that the UI responds to, follow the steps below.
+(Note: make sure that you have source'd your Catkin workspace)

 1. If you do not already have a ros master running, run in a new terminal: (Append `&` to run the ros master in the background)